Kaiser Permanente suspends 2,200 unvaccinated employees

 OAKLAND, Calif.
-(AP) — Health care giant Kaiser Permanente has put more than 2,200 employees nationwide on unpaid leave who have chosen not to get vaccinated against the coronavirus.
+(AP) — Health care giant Kaiser Permanente has put more than 2,200 employees nationwide on unpaid leave who have chosen not to get vaccinated against the coronavirus — a little over 1% of its workforce.

 The employees have until Dec.
 1 to get vaccinated to be able to return to work and those who choose not to will be terminated, the company said.
-Kaiser’s overall vaccination rate stands at 92%.
+Kaiser said its overall vaccination rate stands at 92%.

 “We hope none of our employees will choose to leave their jobs rather than be vaccinated, but we won’t know with certainty until then,” Kaiser said in a statement Tuesday.
 “We will continue to work with this group of employees to allay concerns and educate them about the vaccines, their benefits, and risks.”